An Introduction to 6S

 stored information and the paper forms or electronic input screens that collected

 As electronic information systems proliferated, a similar problem emerged.

 In large organizations, separate automation products using non-standardized

 development practices built multiple applications and databases that held the

-same information but stored in inconsistent formats and using different data
+same information but stored it in inconsistent formats and using different

 definitions.
 This redundant and non-standard information spells waste on many